 Madison is a track cycling event in which riders contested as a part of a team to complete a fixed distance.
-It is a form of a relay event with two riders, where only one rider from each team is active at an giver point of the race.
+It is a type of relay event with two riders, where only one rider from each team is active at an giver point of the race.
 Riders can switch at any time during the race and for any number of times.

 Madison was a part of the Olympics only for a brief span of three Olympics from 2000 to 2008.
 It was a 200 lap 50km race on all three occasions.
 The team event was conducted only for men in all the three summer games.